Shogun65/Worker-Finder/README.md

-Than you parent your window to **WorkerW** and now you can draw anythink on your window And it show behind icon and agian top of wallpaper makeing it look like you replace you wallpaper to a Alive Wallpaper but you normal wallpaper are still there dont forget that anyways
+Than you parent your window to **WorkerW** and now you can draw anythink on your window And it show behind icon and agian top of wallpaper makeing it look like you replace you wallpaper to a Alive Wallpaper but you normal wallpaper are still there dont forget that anyways (Well BTW we use WorkerW for this but WorkerW use for deffrent perpose inside window you dont need to know it just you know hehe)

 # Which WorkerW?